Published June 2019

-The filing fee is currently $550.
-This fee will be reduced to $60 if you are the sole applicant for a divorce and you receive a pension.
+The filing fee is currently $900 (at the publication date of this article).
+This fee will be reduced significantly if you are the sole applicant for a divorce and you receive a pension.

 What must I do to show the Court that my marriage has broken down?